 - The JDBC driver can now be loaded from client applications that support Java 9, 10 or 11.
 The driver included with previous updates can only be loaded from applications that run with Java 8.

 - Users no longer need to modify the Windows registry to connect to Denodo with single sign-on.
 With previous updates, you have to modify the registry.
 To benefit from this feature, you need to do the following:

 - Update Virtual DataPort and use the latest JDBC driver.

-- Add some libraries to the classpath of the client application.
+- Add the necessary libraries to the classpath of the client application.
 See more details in the section Connecting to Virtual DataPort Using Kerberos Authentication of the Developer Guide.